 In unincorporated Washoe County, anyone may park on any public street, regardless of who owns the home where the vehicle is parked.
 However, vehicles parked on a public street for 72 hours or more without moving may be considered abandoned (even if the vehicle belongs to the home it’s parked in front of).

-To report an abandoned vehicle, use the link below.
+To report an abandoned vehicle on public property, use the link below.

 Be prepared to provide as much of the following information as possible: